 - providing a range of mixed income housing options to serve the neighborhoods increasingly diverse population.

 Most recently, WRT led the design of Phase V, which is the single largest individual phase of the Choice Neighborhoods Implementation Grant.
-This phase involved creating a four story mixed-use, mixed-income apartment building, along with two low-rise townhouse buildings comprised of 133 units, including studios, one-bedroom, two-bedroom, and three-bedroom units, an on-site 43-space parking lot, and green space amenities that include a community garden, creative play areas, and flexible outdoor seating.
+This phase involved creating a four story mixed-use, mixed-income apartment building, along with two low-rise townhouse buildings, comprising a total of 133 units, including studios, one-bedroom, two-bedroom, and three-bedroom units, an on-site 43-space parking lot, and green space amenities that include a community garden, creative play areas, and flexible outdoor seating.

 The connection with nature played a major role in the design of the landscape and the materiality of the buildings at Norris Homes.
 “We wanted to emphasize the visual and physical permeability of the buildings to the green terrace and yards,” said WRT architect Marissa Hebert.